utkarsh-homelab/homelab-gitops-tenant/README.md

 ## How to Deploy

-1. Add your application manifests to the appropriate namespace directory
+1. Add your application manifests to the app directory
 2. Push to the `main` branch
 3. ArgoCD will automatically sync the changes